But I do nothing upon myself, and yet I am my own executioner. – John Donne

 What are the key advantages of this new behavior?

-Now that your imagination has been primed, you are now ready to put yourself in situations that will naturally trigger your old patterns of behavior, however this time, you are primed with a new response mechanism that you will continue to practice over the next four weeks until a new habit is finally formed.
+Now that your imagination has been activated, you are ready to put yourself in real-world situations that will naturally trigger your old patterns of behavior.
+This time though, you are primed with a new response mechanism that you will continue to practice over the next four weeks until a new empowering habit is formed.

-Learn from Mistakes
+Consistently Learn from Mistakes